 Of course we want kids to be kind in general, but why does it really matter so much in a classroom?

-If students don’t understand and feel empathy, they may have difficulty with conflict resolution…
+In my 20+ years of primary experience, I find that if students don’t understand and feel empathy, they may have difficulty with conflict resolution.

 Then, if you spend all your time on disagreements, you may have less time and energy to teach effective lessons, and students may not complete those lessons because they’ll be too busy arguing, crying, tattling…